MultiSafepay/docs/content/payments/methods/pay-later/e-invoicing/_index.md

 | **Testing** | [Test payment details](/testing/test-payment-details/#pay-later-methods) |
 | **Ready-made integrations** | Supported in all [ready-made integrations](/integrations/ready-made/) (direct).  |

-{{< details title="Gift cards with pay later methods" >}}
+{{< details title="Gift cards" >}}

-When paying with a gift card and a [pay later method](/payments/methods/pay-later/), customers must enter the gift card details **before** placing their order, i.e. on your checkout page.

-This is because pay later methods collect and require precise order specifications.
-Our platform would interpret the gift card as a discount and generate incorrect order information, e.g. tax calculations.
+When paying with a gift card and E-Invoicing, customers must enter the gift card details **before** placing their order, i.e. on your checkout page.
+Otherwise our platform would interpret the gift card as a discount and generate incorrect order information, e.g. tax calculations.

 You are solely responsible for this in your integration.